-I will fight for legislation to support the working and middle class by investing in our local businesses and teachers, pass statewide healthcare, create more affordable housing and build new pathways to home ownership, build a green economy with new good-paying jobs, fight to end gun violence, and protect our children.
+Representative Huynh has fought for legislation to support the working and middle class by investing in our local businesses and teachers, expand healthcare coverage, create more affordable housing and build new pathways to home ownership, build a green economy with new good-paying jobs, fight to end gun violence, and protect our children.

 Covid-19 caused economic difficulties for millions of Americans and many in the Illinois 13th State District, which includes important business corridors in our neighborhoods of Uptown, Ravenswood, Andersonville, Lincoln Square, and Lake View.
-Businesses have shut down, evictions and foreclosures have run rampant, and essential workers in every field from healthcare to food service and transportation remain underpaid and are exhausted.
+Businesses have shut down, evictions have run rampant, and essential workers in every field from healthcare to food service and transportation remain underpaid.
 We must do better, and the state government has an important role to play.

-In the State Legislature, I will fight for:
+In the State Legislature, Representative Hoan Huynh has fought for:

 - Benefits and legal protections for workers